-Jeremy Travis is the Founder and Co-Principal Investigator of the Misdemeanor Justice Project.
+Jeremy Travis is the Founder and former Co-Principal Investigator of the Misdemeanor Justice Project.
 In 2004, he was appointed the fourth President of John Jay College of Criminal Justice of the City University of New York.
 Under his leadership, John Jay has been transformed.
 John Jay is now a senior college offering a rigorous undergraduate liberal arts program and, in 2012, joined the prestigious Macaulay Honors College of CUNY.
 Under President Travis’ leadership, freshman enrollment has increased by half, full time faculty have increased by a third and external funding for faculty research has tripled.
 John Jay offers 11 masters programs and houses two nationally recognized doctoral programs.
 The College launched John Jay Online in 2014 and completed its first capital campaign for $50 million that year.
 Prior to his appointment, President Travis served four years as a Senior Fellow affiliated with the Justice Policy Center at the Urban Institute, where he created a national research program on prisoner reentry.

 From 1994-2000, Travis directed the National Institute of Justice, the research arm of the U.S. Department of Justice.
 Nominated by President Clinton and confirmed by the Senate, Travis established major research initiatives to assess crime trends, evaluate federal anti-crime efforts, advance forensic science, and bolster research on counter-terrorism strategies.

 Prior to his service in Washington, Travis was Deputy Commissioner for Legal Matters for the New York City Police Department (1990-94); Chief Counsel to the U.S. House Judiciary Subcommittee on Criminal Justice, (1990); Special Advisor to New York City Mayor Edward I. Koch (1986-89); and Special Counsel to the New York City Police Commissioner (1984-86).